Stuck with your renovation plans? Here’s how to proceed in light of the COVID-19 situation. Find out more

-M: For the living room, the key highlight here is the open kitchen and bifold glass doors that open up to the balcony.
+M: For the main living area, the key highlights here are the open kitchen and bifold glass doors that open up to the balcony.
 We’ve also got a coffee table that extends to dining table length –and by opening up the entire space between the living hall and balcony – it basically allows us to eat, lounge and entertain in the same space.

-For the living room, Lawrence was also able to salvage a brick from the original structure and built it into the wall – it serves as a little reminder about the history of our home.
+For the living room, Lawrence was also able to salvage a brick from the original structure – it's built into a wall to serve as a little reminder about our home's history.

 As for the rear kitchen, we wanted it because we cook a lot, and the space is unique because Lawrence was able to incorporate a loft sleeping area above the pantry/laundry area.
 We looked to capsule hotels for inspiration, and the final result is a really cosy private space that many of our friends are impressed with.